eurostat/gridviz/readme.md

 ## API reference

-Here you will find information on how to use the functions available for configuring a gridviz viewer.
+Here you will find information on how to use the functions available for configuring a gridviz app.
 Like D3, gridviz uses a method chaining syntax (as shown in the barebones example above).

 First create a viewer with ``let viewer = gridviz.viewer() ``.

 Then configure it using the methods in the table below.
-The methods follow the pattern: ``viewer.method([value])``.
+The methods follow the pattern: ``app.method([value])``.

-Once you have configured the viewer, you can build it using `` viewer.build() ``.
+Once you have configured the viewer, you can build it using `` app.build() ``.

 ### Contents
 - [Styling](#styling)